llong-cs/llong-cs.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi!
-I am a fourth-year undergraduate student in computer science at Zhejiang University.
-I am currently devoted to the field of natural language processing and generative artificial intelligence.
-My aspiration is to expand the boundary of human knowledge and creativity with the technology of AI.
-I am grateful to be co-advised by [Junbo Zhao](http://jakezhao.net/) and [Haobo Wang](https://hbzju.github.io/).
-I am also a big fan of art and design, a video game lover, and a sneaker head. 😋
+I am a first-year master student in Computer Science at Zhejiang University, co-advised by [Junbo Zhao](http://jakezhao.net/) and [Haobo Wang](https://hbzju.github.io/).
+Previously, I obtained B.E. in Software Engineering from Zhejiang University.
+I am currently devoted to the field of artificial intelligence and natural language processing.
+My aspiration is to uncover the secrets of human cognition and advance AI systems to reason and think more like humans.
+Recently, I also have been fascinated about multimodal research, having a great passion for bridging the knowledge gaps between different modalities.
+Outside of academia, I am a big fan of art and design, and also a sneaker head. 😋

 Big shout out to my parents for being the greatest mom and dad of all time.